 Improvements in irrigation usage can have unanticipated benefit to growers when they realize that when they run their diesel or electric pumps less they can save significant amounts on fuel and energy costs.

-The Lab is currently funded by the Florida Department of Agriculture and Consumer Services and the Natural Resources Conservation Service of the U.S. Department of Agriculture.
+The Lab is funded by the Florida Department of Agriculture and Consumer Services.